 Thunder 940 ADC delivers 10 Gbps of application throughput with 5x1GbE, 4x10GbE and eight core Intel processors; and Thunder 1040 ADC delivers 15 Gbps of application throughput with 5x1GbE, 4x10GbE and 16 core Intel processors.

 Thunder 1040 ADC is also available with A10’s third-generation SSL processors for best-in-class performance, which in some models delivers up to double the performance of comparable solutions from competitors.
 The processors offload compute-intensive SSL/TLS processing from web servers with highly secure and compute-intensive standards like Elliptical Curve Cryptography (ECC) with Perfect Forward Secrecy (PFS), to help businesses avoid the inherent performance tax associated with SSL/TLS solutions.
 The third-generation SSL processors pack enough punch to help businesses address their current encryption and decryption challenges while planning to accommodate future encrypted traffic generated by more modern apps and devices.

 Thunder 3745, Thunder 940 ADC and Thunder 1040 ADC are available now.
-For more information on low-latency solutions for financial markets, please see our solution brief.
-And for additional details on Thunder 940 ADC and Thunder 1040 ADC, check out our data sheet.
+For additional details on Thunder 940 ADC and Thunder 1040 ADC, check out our data sheet.